TheOnlyDuckxx/Echo-The-Duck/README.md

   - Vosk’s small model might not include proper nouns (like “Echo”).
 Switch your wake word to a common word in the model’s vocabulary (e.g., “hello”), or use fuzzy matching instead of a strict grammar.
   - To use fuzzy matching for wake detection, remove the Vosk grammar and revert to a loop that checks `partial_ratio("echo", raw_text)`.

-- **`run loop already started` (pyttsx3 error)**
-  - This can happen if both the main thread and a timer thread call `engine.runAndWait()` simultaneously.
-Ensure you use a shared `threading.Lock` in `init_tts` so only one `speak()` runs at a time.

-- **Numbers come through as words** (timer plugin)
-  - Install `word2number` (included in `requirements.txt`) so the timer can parse “five” or “one point five” correctly.

-- **Microphone not detected / PyAudio errors**
-  - Make sure your audio driver is installed.
-On Windows, you may need to install the matching PyAudio wheel for your Python version/architecture.
-  - On Linux, you might need `sudo apt-get install portaudio19-dev` before installing `pyaudio`.

 - **No internet for Wikipedia / Weather**
   - Wikipedia and weather plugins rely on Internet access.
 If offline, these commands will return an error.

 ---

-With this README, you should have everything needed to install dependencies, configure your settings, and start using or extending the DUCK++ Voice Assistant.
+With this README, you should have everything needed to install dependencies, configure your settings, and start using or extending Echo The Duck.
 Feel free to add more plugins or tweak thresholds to match your environment and accent.
 Enjoy!